p4trvcja/p4trvcja.github.io/index.md

 # Welcome to my website
-I'm a first-year Computer Science and Intelligent Systems student at AGH UST.
+I'm a first-year Computer Science and Intelligent Systems student at AGH UST in Cracow.
 This website is part of the project for a subject **IT Tools**.